Learn How I Improved Computer Audio with My Schiit Stack Connections Diagram

 Third, immediately there was some speaker static or hissing or humming.
 It was low, but I heard it and found it annoying.

 I don’t know what was causing it, so I don’t want to place blame on any of the individual products.
-But it existed, so I needed a solution and began researching a solution.
+It wasn’t obvious to me that it was a Schiit component issue or a Yamaha monitor issue or a cable issue.
+In fact, it’s possible it’s a common experience in setups like mine and could be the result of multiple reasons.
+But it existed, so I needed a solution and began researching to find one.

 I purchased two products via Amazon to help reduce the speaker hiss.
 The first was the RCA Noise Filter Hum Eliminator Ground Loop Isolator by WisWinDa.
 The second was a pack called Ceedmon 20 Pieces Clip-on Ferrite Ring Core RFI EMI Noise Suppressor Cable Clip by Mateda.